hazelcast/hazelcast-reference-manual/src/ReplicatedMap.md

 Here is a code example for using EntryListener on a replicated map.

-The HazelcastInstance method `getReplicated` map gets a replicated map (customers), and the ReplicatedMap method `addEntryListener` adds an entry listener to the replicated map.
-Then the ReplicatedMap `put` method adds a replicated map entry, then updates it, and then the `remove` method removes the entry.
+The `HazelcastInstance`'s `getReplicatedMap` method gets a replicated map (customers), and the `ReplicatedMap`'s `addEntryListener` method adds an entry listener to the replicated map.
+Then, the `ReplicatedMap`'s `put` method adds a replicated map entry and updates it.
+The method `remove` removes the entry.

 ```java
 import com.hazelcast.core.EntryEvent;